Visa policy of Libya: Electronic visa (e-Visa)

+Tourist police and sponsor

+Citizens of all countries require a tour operator or a local sponsor to visit Libya.
+An e-Visa will not be granted otherwise.

+A tourist police escort is also required when traveling as a tourist with a tour operator.
+Different requirements exist, such as health insurance or specific authorization from the government; however, they are usually handled by the tour operator.

+In the case of visiting Libya via a local sponsor, a security letter issued by the Libyan Immigration Authorities is also required.

+Independent travel in Libya for tourist purposes is generally not allowed.

+Currently, only citizens from Tunisia are fully exempt from these requirements.
+Citizens of Algeria and Mauritania are exempt only when landing at Mitiga and Misurata, and citizens of Belarus are exempt only when landing at Benghazi.
+Citizens of Egypt and Turkey have specific age restrictions listed above.

 Compulsory currency exchange

 Visitors travelling to Libya for touristic purposes must have 1000 Libyan Dinars or more upon arrival in Libya, ensuring financial sufficiency for the time of the visit.
 Failure to do so will result in the traveler being refused entry.

 Exempt are those visiting a resident, provided holding proof of sponsorship covering entire stay and those traveling as part of a paid tourist package if holding a valid visa.

-Entry restrictions
+Admission restrictions

 Border closures

 Libyan borders with Chad, Niger, Sudan and Algeria are closed.
 In reality, these borders are not controlled by the Government but by the Tuareg people and Toubou people.

+Restricted visa

+Citizens of the following countries are restricted to get the visa to enter Libya: